 12 Things To Know About Nigeria’s First Female Vice-Chancellor, Grace Alele-Williams

-1. Alele-Williams was born on December 16, 1932 in Warri, Delta State.
+1. Grace Alele-Williams was born on December 16, 1932, in Warri, Delta State.

-2. She attended Government School, Warri and Queen’s College, Lagos for her secondary education graduating in 1949.
+2. She attended Government School, Warri, and Queen’s College, Lagos, for her secondary education, graduating in 1949.

-3. She graduated with an Honours Degree in Mathematics at the University College Ibadan now known as University of Ibadan in 1954.
-After the award of her honours degree in 1954, Alele was appointed as a mathematics teacher at Queen’s School, Ede, Osun State, where she taught from 1954 to 1957.
+4. Alele was appointed as a mathematics teacher at Queen’s School, Ede, Osun State, where she taught from 1954 to 1957.

-5. She bagged her Ph.D. degree in mathematics education at the University of Chicago (U.S.) in 1963, thereby making her the first Nigerian woman to be awarded a doctorate.
+6. She bagged her Ph.D. degree in mathematics education at the University of Chicago (U.S.) in 1963, thereby making her the first Nigerian woman to be awarded a doctorate.

-7. She was appointed a professor of mathematics at the University of Lagos in 1976.
+8. She was appointed a professor of mathematics at the University of Lagos in 1976.

 • Order of the Niger in 1987